Royal Mint (Spain): Royal Mint today

 of a new guideline that solely permits two alternatives for producing the national quota of euro banknotes: doing so at a printing works owned by the issuing central bank, or through a competitive tender aimed at external printers.
 The Spanish authorities chose the first option.
 Law 36/2014, of 26 December 2014, on the 2015 State Budget amended the Law of Autonomy of the Banco de España so that the central bank could entrust its euro banknote production quota to a commercial law firm in which it held a majority stake.

+The Mint is a root certificate authority for Internet services, included in Mozilla's root CA store.

 Museums

 The mint has a permanent museum exhibition, on the third floor of its headquarters building, called the Museo Casa de la Moneda.

 The historic mint in Segovia also houses a museum.

 In popular culture

 The mint is the focus of the Spanish television series Money Heist (La casa de papel), although the exterior of the Mint building in the series is that of the building of the Spanish National Research Council.